Azure/cortana-intelligence-population-health-management/Visualization/README.md

 > Note: A [Power BI online](http://www.powerbi.com/) account is required to perform the following steps.
 If you don't have an account, you can [create one here](https://powerbi.microsoft.com/pricing).

 The essential goal of this part is to get real time overview of the population being admitted.
-Power BI can connect to a real-time data stream through Azure Stream Analytics.
-In this section we will show you how to create a real-time dashboard through connecting Azure Stream Analytics queries to Power BI

-Earlier we described how Event Hub collects real time data from hospitals.
-Azure Stream Analytics is used to process the data and directly publish to Power BI for visualization to provide near real-time analytics on the input stream.
-The steps to add Power BI output to Azure Stream Analytics was described here.
+To carry out the steps below you must have successfully completed the 'Hot Path' steps (for both manual and automated deployment) to connect Power BI to your real-time data stream through Azure Stream Analytics.

 ### Setup Real-time Power BI
 #### 1) Login on [Power BI online](http://www.powerbi.com)

--   Once the Power BI output has been added to stream analytics, log on to Power BI online.
-On the left panel Datasets section in My Workspace, you should be able to see a new dataset showing on the left panel of Power BI.
-This is the streaming data you pushed from Azure Stream Analytics in the previous step.
+-   On the left panel Datasets section in My Workspace, you should be able to see a new dataset showing on the left panel of Power BI.
+This is the streaming data you pushed from Azure Stream Analytics.

 -   Make sure the ***Visualizations*** pane is open and is shown on the right side of the screen.

 #### 2) Create a visualization on PowerBI online
 With Power BI, you are enabled to create many kinds of visualizations for your business needs.
-We will use this example to show you how to create the "total patients admitted  by payer type, admit type /age"
+We will use this example to show you how to create a visual for the "total patients admitted  by admit type"

 -	Click dataset **core dataset** on the left panel Datasets section.